walker-tx/esv-sdk-java/README.md

   "token": "global"
 }
 ```
-WARNING: This should only used for temporary debugging purposes.
+__WARNING__: This should only used for temporary debugging purposes.
 Leaving this option on in a production system could expose credentials/secrets in logs. <i>Authorization</i> headers are redacted by default and there is the ability to specify redacted header names via `SpeakeasyHTTPClient.setRedactedHeaders`.

+__NOTE__: This is a convenience method that calls `HTTPClient.enableDebugLogging()`.
+The `SpeakeasyHTTPClient` honors this setting.
+If you are using a custom HTTP client, it is up to the custom client to honor this setting.

 Another option is to set the System property `-Djdk.httpclient.HttpClient.log=all`.
 However, this second option does not log bodies.
 <!-- End SDK Installation [installation] -->